-- Reviewing and approval of Rights issue of shares; - Reviewing and approval of new company name; - Updating the company's shareholders' register; - Reviewing the company's quarterly internal audit reports; - Reviewing various ways for reduction of operating costs and adding up income; - Preparation and approval of the annual plan and budget for 2023. - Analysing various investment reports and searching for new business ventures.
+- Reviewing the company's quarterly internal audit and investment performance reports; - Reviewing various ways for reduction of operating costs and adding up income; - Preparation and approval of the annual plan and budget for 2025. - Analysing proposals for new business ventures. - Assessment of strategic, operational, financial, and reputation risks. - Assessment on ESG (Environmental, Social, and Governance) compliance.